Neodymium magnet: Production

+Bonded neo Nd-Fe-B powder is bound in a matrix of a thermoplastic polymer to form the magnets.
+The magnetic alloy material is formed by splat quenching onto a water-cooled drum.
+This metal ribbon is crushed to a powder and then heat-treated to improve its coercivity.
+The powder is mixed with a polymer to form a mouldable putty, similar to a glass-filled polymer.
+This is pelletised for storage and can later be shaped by injection moulding.
+An external magnetic field is applied during the moulding process, orienting the field of the completed magnet.

-In 2015, Nitto Denko Corporation of Japan announced their development of a new method of sintering neodymium magnet material.
+In 2015, Nitto Denko of Japan announced their development of a new method of sintering neodymium magnet material.
 The method exploits an "organic/inorganic hybrid technology" to form a clay-like mixture that can be fashioned into various shapes for sintering.
-Most importantly, it is said to be possible to control a non-uniform orientation of the magnetic field in the sintered material to locally concentrate the field to, e.g., improve the performance of electric motors.
+It is said to be possible to control a non-uniform orientation of the magnetic field in the sintered material to locally concentrate the field, for instance to improve the performance of electric motors.
 Mass production is planned for 2017.

 As of 2012, 50,000 tons of neodymium magnets are produced officially each year in China, and 80,000 tons in a "company-by-company" build-up done in 2013.
 China produces more than 95% of rare earth elements and produces about 76% of the world's total rare-earth magnets, as well as most of the world's neodymium.

+Production of neodymium–iron–boron (NdFeB) permanent magnets is highly concentrated in East Asia: in 2024, analysts estimated global output at roughly 220,000–240,000 tonnes, with at least 85% manufactured in China; most of the remainder is made in Japan and Vietnam.
+Japan is the second-largest producer with about 7% of the global market.
+Vietnam's output is still small (around 1% in 2023) but is expanding as new factories come online.
+Outside Asia, the United States and Europe have limited but growing capacity backed by industrial-policy initiatives and new plants.

+Recycling

+Recycling of neodymium–iron–boron (NdFeB) magnets has become a growing research and industrial focus because these magnets contain critical rare-earth elements such as neodymium, praseodymium, dysprosium, and terbium.
+Conventional magnet production depends on mining and refining rare-earth ores, processes that are energy intensive and environmentally damaging.

+Several approaches to magnet recycling are under development: